Arcadia-Science/ProteinCartography/README.md

     - Exclusively used for 'taxonomic' style plots.
 A list of ranked-order taxa for categorization.
     - Should start with more-specific taxa and expand to less-specific taxa.

-== FUTURE ==
-> Processes below haven't been explored yet but are of interest.

-- Generate distance matrices using sequence similarity instead of structure.
-- Allow for passing of arbitrary TSV data types for building visualizations.
-    - Technically, the aggregation part works.
-There's not a super easy way to then build the visualization's rules from there.
-- Automated aggregation of input/output files to share using `biofile`?

 ---
 ## File Conventions